Captain's Log

 Participants frequently tapped the "Spam protection on" toggle when trying to review protection levels

-Participants were split on whether 'Phone Line Info' belonged under Settings vs Account tabs
+There was still split opinion on whether 'Phone Line Info' belonged under Settings vs Account tabs

 Settings: Participants tapped disabled areas before realizing they needed to select a phone line first